SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/sign-in-to-scim.md

 # Sign in to SuperOffice Identity Manager

-You need to sign in to our Identity Manager to set up and to update the mapping of users synchronized from Azure AD to SuperOffice.
+You need to sign in to our Identity Manager to set up and to update the mapping of users synchronized from Microsoft Entra ID (formerly AAD) to SuperOffice.

 ## Pre-requisites

-* A SuperOffice admin account linked to an Azure Active Directory account (AAD admin not required).
+* A SuperOffice admin account linked to a Microsoft Entra account (Microsoft Entra admin not required).

 **Environments:**